Van-David-Le/keygrabber/README.md

 [In Developement]

-This Keygrabber aims to block inputs from user's keyboard and mouse until a OTP is entered
+This Keygrabber aims to block inputs from user's keyboard and mouse until an OTP is entered.

 Compile with:
 ```console